learning-zone/sql-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## How to query data from multiple tables?
+## Q. How to query data from multiple tables?

 |Sl.No|Query            | Description                                       |
 |-----|-----------------|---------------------------------------------------|